With so much information to digest about skincare products, it can be channeling to find a great facial cleanser.

 Salicylic acid, or benzoyl peroxide in cleansers are generally ineffective due to the concern that washes may not provide sufficient contact time, particularly on the back where longer contact times are typically required.
 Additionally, salicylic acid also needs to be in contact long enough to properly exfoliate.
 Salicylic acid is better as a leave on exfoliant.

-Best Drugstore Facial Cleansers: Summary
+Summary: 6 Best Drugstore Facial Cleansers

 - CeraVe Hydrating Facial Cleanser (Dry Skin)

-- Vanicream Gentle Facial Cleanser (Dry Skin)
+- Vanicream Gentle Facial Cleanser (Sensitive Skin)

 - Cetaphil Gentle Foaming Cleanser (Combination Skin)

-- Cetaphil Daily Facial Cleanser (Oily Skin)
+- Cetaphil Daily Facial Cleanser (Normal Skin)